 If you’re looking for a beautiful place to hike near Tucson, look no further than Catalina State Park.
 Located just north of the city, Catalina State Park offers visitors beautiful desert vistas and miles of trails to explore.

-So whether you’re an experienced hiker or just getting started, there’s a trail for you at Catalina State Park.
-And if you’re lucky, you might even spot some wildlife while out on the trails.
+So whether you’re an experienced hiker or just getting started, there’s a trail at Catalina State Park.
+And if you’re lucky, you might spot some wildlife on the trails.

 Catalina State Park is a great place to visit, especially during cooler months.
 The Canyon Loop Trail is a personal favorite.